$0 Idaho — Hospital Discharge Checklist

 Retroactive Coverage Can Help

-Idaho allows retroactive Medicaid eligibility for up to three months before the application month.
-If your parent qualified during those earlier months, coverage can be backdated to pick up unpaid facility bills.
+Idaho allows retroactive Medicaid eligibility for up to three calendar months before the month of application.
+If your parent qualified during those earlier months, coverage can be backdated to the first day of each of those months to pick up eligible unpaid facility bills.

-Starting January 1, 2027, this window shrinks to two months under the One Big Beautiful Bill Act — which means applying sooner rather than later protects more of the retroactive window.
+Starting January 1, 2027, this window shrinks to two months — which means applying sooner rather than later protects more of the retroactive window.

 The income limit is a hard number, but the system around it has workarounds.
 A Miller Trust, proper asset planning, and spousal protections can make a $4,000-per-month retiree eligible for the same Medicaid coverage as someone earning $2,000.
 The key is knowing the rules before the hospital discharge clock starts ticking.